onlinews/online_ws/docs/Ch_1_GettingStarted.md

 5. Save the study **as a draft**.

-In case you want to follow the following chapters 1 to 1, please create a study with the following specifications.
-But this is not so critical.
-The important thing is that you somehow have a bit of money on your prolific account.
+In case you want to follow the subsequent chapters beat by beat, please create a study with the following specifications.
+But this is not so critical. **The important thing is that you somehow have a bit of money on your prolific account.**

 ```
 1. Call your study "Bell or dog?
 DD"  - with your initials after the question mark.